TWUOnline/FAR-Centres/README.md

 ### FAR Centre Coaching and Facilitation Certificate

-The Far Centre Coaching and Facilitation Certificate is a Post Graduate Certificate offered by TWU specifically designed for the growing demand in online or hybrid learning professionals.
+The Far Centre Coaching and Facilitation Certificate is a Post Graduate Certificate offered by TWU specifically designed for the growing demand for online or hybrid learning professionals.
 This certification will enable learners to seek employment in the following areas:

 * online learning facilitation,
 * facilitation and coaching of international learners